 A platform on which people watch other people play videogames might once have been considered dangerous folly.
 Yet, in this second decade of the 21st century, it would be dangerous folly to ignore the rise of Twitch.

-Indeed, at a time when spectators cram into stadia to watch pro videogamers as if they were rock stars, with millions of eyeballs on top of this online, watching videogames clearly has its place in the 21st century cultural pantheon.
+Indeed, at a time when spectators cram into stadia to watch pro videogamers as if they were rock stars, with millions of online eyeballs on top of this, watching videogames clearly has its place in the 21st century cultural pantheon.

 While esports may draw in the real headline figures, it’s the intimate everyday relationships between streamers on which Twitch is truly built.
 It is often said that videogames are all about community – well, here’s the evidence.
 Twitch provides a place in which an often-maligned group can come together around the activities they love.
 In doing so, they have become an influential force in the online media landscape.
 Not to mention a lucrative one, for anyone interested in reaching an audience of young, male, digital natives.